 Of the many goals that automating marketing techniques can help you achieve, 61% of marketers say lead generation is their primary aim.
 Whether your goal is to gain new leads, retain customers, or drive sales, the strategies below will help you become a more effective automated marketer.

 Knowing you want to improve your inbound marketing strategies is great, but setting a goal of getting “better” won’t get you far.
 To set achievable goals, assess the data you currently have and develop your goals from there.

-Data monitoring is imperative for measuring progress.
-Equally important is adjusting your goals to accommodate the situation as you implement your marketing automation and aim for customer retention.
+Monitoring behavioral data is imperative for measuring progress and understanding customer behavior.
+Equally important is creating a personalized experience, adjusting your goals to accommodate the situation as you implement your marketing automation strategy, and aiming for customer retention.

 Know (and segment) your audience

 Before you launch an automated marketing campaign, you must categorize your customers.
-The more targeted your campaigns are towards a group of people, the more effective your marketing efforts will be.
+The more targeted your email marketing campaigns are towards a group of people, the more effective your marketing efforts will be.

 The process of dividing up customers for marketing purposes is called segmentation.
 There are four kinds of segmentation: demographics, interests, needs, and location.
-By segmenting your audience, you’ll be able to attract quality leads and hyper-target any ads you may run.
+By using marketing automation technology and segmenting your audience, you’ll be able to attract quality leads and hyper-target any ads you may run.

 Develop an if-then strategy

 It may sound funny to say, but if-then strategies are an attribute of marketing automation.
 For example, if someone joins your subscriber list, then what happens?
 Without knowing the “then” to your “if,” you’ll be setting yourself up to lose leads.